Skip to content

 Background

 Bluefield University is a small Baptist-affiliated college in southwest Virginia with roughly 900 students.
-On Sunday, April 30, 2023, the AvosLocker ransomware group breached the campus network and seized control of RamAlert, the university's Omnilert-powered emergency-notification platform.
-On Monday morning May 1, the gang used RamAlert to push SMS and email blasts to the entire student body warning that 1.2 TB of data — including admissions records from 2018 to 2022 — had been stolen.
+On Sunday, April 30, 2023, the AvosLocker ransomware group breached the campus network and seized control of RamAlert, the university's emergency-notification platform.
+On Monday morning May 1, the gang used RamAlert to push SMS and email blasts to the entire student body warning that 1.2 TB of data (including admissions records from 2018 to 2022) had been stolen.
 The Record and BleepingComputer both documented the hijack as the first publicly known case of a ransomware crew abusing a campus mass-notification platform to apply pressure directly on students and parents.
 Final exams were rescheduled, RamAlert was taken offline, and the university issued its own counter-notice telling the community to disregard the gang's messages.
-Bluefield declined to pay; AvosLocker dumped the data publicly in mid-May.
+Bluefield declined to pay; AvosLocker published a portion of the stolen data on its leak site in mid-May.
 The incident is now used in EDUCAUSE and REN-ISAC training as a warning that the emergency-alert system is itself part of the attack surface and must be on a segregated identity tier.

 Analysis